Skip to content

 FieldRequiredTypeDescriptionExample

-hostTrueSTRINGDatabase hostname or IP address.db.mycompany.internal
+hostTrueSTRINGDatabase server hostname or IP address.db.example.com

-portTrueINTTCP port for SQL Server.
-Default is 1433.1433
+portTrueINTTCP port for the SQL Server instance.
+Defaults to 1433.1433

 databaseTrueSTRINGTarget database name.SalesDB

-usernameTrueSTRINGSQL Server login username.
+usernameTrueSTRINGUsername for SQL authentication.
 Ignored if Integrated Security is enabled.sa

-passwordTruePASSWORDSQL Server login password.
+passwordTruePASSWORDPassword for SQL authentication.
 Ignored if Integrated Security is enabled.

 Outputs